agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 that the gap to Superintelligence can be fixed if we do XYZ.
 For example, they claim cyborgization of man will lead to Superintelligence.
-Yet, the examples we see are the ones where patients are able to communicate by moving a cursor on a screen.
+Yet, the examples we see are the ones where patients are able to communicate by moving a cursor over alphabets on a screen.
 Another example, was the rat whose performance was "enhanced" in a simple working-memory task.
-What I fail to see is an example showing glimmers of Superintelligence, i.e., something that can do **many things** at **much higher performance** than current humans/rats/whatever.
+What I fail to see is an example showing glimmers of Superintelligence, i.e., something that can do **many things** at "**much higher performance**" than current humans/rats/whatever.

 Yes computers can beat the shit out of humans in games.
 Great.
-But we do not seem to consider this as super-intelligence.
+But we do not seem to consider this as superintelligence.
 Everyone "could do" everything in theory, but when testing a claim, we want examples.
 This is very similar to people claiming "human civilization is at risk due to AI".

+### Reflection

+I think, (and please take this with a grain of salt), if I had read this book earlier, my thoughts would have been we are fucked (because of AI).
+SI is coming and we would need to pick up our shit.

+Hell, that hypothetical example on 80khours about how AI takes over cancer by killing people was convincing enough for me (a few months back).
+The sad part about this is that these are all hypothetical examples.
+If you think 80khours and Nick Bostrom know better as they are scientists and committed to the field of making a difference in the world.
+The book is useless, if all we needed were his word to believe something.

+We would like to be able to test claims by ourselves to see what is right or wrong.
+But with this book (atleast the first 3 chapters), NB is talking about abstract stuff, that you can't feel or touch and one that is currently not real.
+So it is hard to take him seriously at this point of my CT capability.

 ## Chapter 3